 Why go into all this detail regarding gate arrays when we wish to understand the basics of a field-programmable gate array (FPGA)?

 Simply put, a FPGA is just like an older gate array, but the metal interconnections between the gate array logic elements are replaced by a huge array of static random-access memories (SRAM)-based “fabric.”
 By artfully setting particular SRAMs to “1,” it causes the outputs of certain logic elements to become connected to the inputs of other logic elements.
-In this fashion, any digital circuit that could be implemented on a gate array could also be implemented on a FPGA, but by reprogramming the SRAM fabric, you could use the same FPGA to implement (one at a time) a myriad of digital circuits.
+In this fashion, any digital circuit that could be implemented on a gate array could also be implemented on a FPGA, but by reprogramming the SRAM fabric, you could use the same FPGA to implement a myriad of digital circuits (one at a time).

 Indeed, since SRAM has no “wear-out” mechanism, the SRAM could be reprogrammed over and over to implement countless digital circuits.